Have the freshest free hiking tips sent to you each month!

 Here are the typical designations most hiking websites use to describe the types of hikers:

 As you work your way down the list, the amount of time and energy you invest will increase in order to achieve your hiking goals.

-There's no judgment implied in that statement (what, day hikers are lazy??), just a fact of hiking life.
+There's no judgment implied in that statement (what, day hikers are lazy??), just a fact of the hiking life.

-There are plenty of variables involved in the frequency and duration of any one hiker hitting the trail, including job schedules, school and family responsibilities, access to trail heads, lack of hiking buddies, economic realities, seasonal weather patterns, physical limitations and more.
+There are plenty of variables involved in the frequency and duration of any one hiker hitting the trail, including job schedules, school and family responsibilities, access to trail heads, lack of hiking buddies, economic realities, seasonal weather patterns, geographic relocation, physical limitations and more.

 Which constraints are you under?

 What I know to be true about types of hikers is this:

 Once you get a little taste of the glories of day hiking, you're going to want to try an overnight backpacking trip at some point.